octopuscreative/playbook/site/content/pages/3.resources-for-statamic/1.why-statamic/index.md

       ## Documentation

       Seriously, the [Statamic Docs](https://docs.statamic.com/reference) are really good.
 What does that mean for our clients?
 It means that they get a well built and maintainable site faster.
+What does that mean for us devs?
+It means that we're not _as_ frustrated _as_ often. 👌

       ## Speed